Sesame Crusted Tuna Steaks

 Instructions

-• Place the tuna steaks in the hot pan, pressing them down with a metal spatula; cook for about 1 to 1-1/2 minutes for rare, or 2 minutes for medium-rare.
-I suggest cooking two tuna-steaks at a time.
+• Sear.
+Place the tuna steaks in the hot pan, pressing them down with a metal spatula; cook for about 1 to 1½ minutes per side for rare, or 2 minutes for medium.
+I suggest cooking two tuna steaks at a time.
+Using tongs, sear the sides for about 20 to 30 seconds per side, while holding the fish with the tongs.

-• Using a sharp knife, slice the tuna steaks and then serve them with the reserved sauce.
+• Let them rest before slicing and serving.
+Transfer the tuna steaks to a cutting board and let them rest for 3 minutes.
+Using a sharp knife, slice the tuna steaks and then serve them with the reserved sauce.

 Notes